DocentSzachista/web-scrap-chess-tournaments/README.md

 "uvicorn[standard]"
 ```
 ## Additional informations
-You need to use another provider than google, because they have turned off their support for using gmail as SMTP service (but changing to other mail domain will work as well) at 30.05.2022 year
-### UPDATE TO NOTE
-Actually you can still use google, only what you need to do is to enable 2-factor authetincation which is described [here](https://stackoverflow.com/questions/72577189/gmail-smtp-server-stopped-working-as-it-no-longer-support-less-secure-apps)
+If you want to use Google Gmail as a SMTP provider, you need to enable 2-factor authetincation  because at 30.05.2022 Google has turned off simpler way to enable for use your own gmail account as SMTP service due to safe risks which that way imposed.
+If you want to know how to do it, [here](https://stackoverflow.com/questions/72577189/gmail-smtp-server-stopped-working-as-it-no-longer-support-less-secure-apps) is described process the proccess.